VISUALISING HIBERNIA

-AN ONLINE EXHIBITION EXPLORING VISUAL DEPICTIONS OF HIBERNIA, THE FEMALE PERSONIFICATION OF IRELAND
+AN ONLINE EXHIBITION EXPLORING VISUAL DEPICTIONS OF HIBERNIA, THE FEMININE PERSONIFICATION OF IRELAND

 For centuries, Ireland has been personified as a goddess-like figure embodying the land and its people.
 While this figure has been known by different names, when her earliest visual depictions emerged in the seventeenth century, she was identified using the Latin name for Ireland, Hibernia.

 During the eighteenth century, Hibernia evolved into a distinct and recognisable figure, heavily influenced by ancient Greek and Roman representations of goddess and allegorical personifications.
-She was much reproduced across art forms and visual media through the both eighteenth and nineteenth centuries, from paintings and sculptures to newspaper mastheads and political prints, and she continues to be used as a visual symbol for Ireland today.
-Read more.
+She was much reproduced across art forms and visual media through the eighteenth, nineteenth, and early twentieth centuries, from paintings and sculptures to coins and political ephemera, and she continues to be used as a visual symbol for Ireland today.

 “Cease not ye gen’rous and protecting few; To guard Hibernia and her rights pursue”